zoffixznet/perl6.party/post/The-Awesome-Errors-of-Perl-6.md

 For those who didn't spot the problem: it's the spurious semicolon after the closing `END` of the heredoc.
-The heredoc ends where the closing delimiter appears; as far as the compiler is concerned, we've not seen the delimiter at `END;`, so it *continues* parsing as if it were still parsing the heredoc.
+The heredoc ends where the closing delimiter appears on a line all by itself.
+As far as the compiler is concerned, we've not seen the delimiter at `END;`, so it *continues* parsing as if it were still parsing the heredoc.
 A `qq` heredoc lets you interpolate variables, so when the parser gets to the `$wtf` variable in the signature, it has no idea it's in a signature of an